 Where and when

 You can get PEP from your doctor or local emergency department.
 If you do not have a doctor or your doctor doesn’t know about PEP, you can come to Health Center 1 (1930 S. Broad St., 2nd floor) and say that you may have been exposed to HIV.
-You will be evaluated to see if you have been exposed and may receive a five-day supply of medication and a referral for a follow-up appointment.
+A healthcare provider will conduct a full evaluation to determine your exposure.
+Treatment and follow-up is available onsite for those with a possible exposure occurring within the recommended 72-hour time frame.

 The cost of PEP varies depending on where you get it and may be free depending on your insurance.
 Call the Health Information Helpline at (215) 985-2437 to find out where you can get an affordable dose of PEP.